CristinaMora/EnemyBehaviourFramework-2D/readme.md

       - *Interpolation Time:* This is the time it takes for the object to go from speed 0 to its target speed.
       - *Easing Function:* Defines how the acceleration behaves.

-- **Move to a Point Actuator**:
+- **Move To A Point Actuator**:
 Makes the enemy move towards a specific fixed point in the scene.
-There are two configurations depending on *Use Way*:
+There are two configurations depending on *Mode*:
   - *Random Area*: Picks random points within an area.
 ![MoveToAPointActuator](./Manual/MoveToAPointActuatorA.png)
+    - *Random Area*
-    - *Random Area:* [Collider](#collider) that will serve as the area reference.
+     [Collider](#collider) that will serve as the area reference.
-    - *Time Between Random Points:* How often the point changes to a different one.
+    - *Time Between Random Points*
+     How often the point changes to a different one.
+  - *Waypoint*
-  - *Waypoint*: Indicates that we want to follow a predetermined path of points.
+   Indicates that we want to follow a predetermined path of points.
+    - *Loop*
-    - *Is A Cycle:* Indicates whether we want the list to restart when reaching the end of the waypoints.
+     Indicates whether we want the list to restart when reaching the end of the waypoints.
-    - *Same Waypoints Behaviour:* Indicates whether we want the behavior to be the same for all waypoints.
+    - *Same Waypoints Behaviour*
+     Indicates whether we want the behavior to be the same for all waypoints.
       - If so, a single point specification panel will be created:
 ![MoveToAPointActuator](./Manual/MoveToAPointActuatorS.png)
-        - *Time Between Waypoints:* Time taken between one point and another.
+        - *Time Between Waypoints*
+         Time taken between one point and another.
+        - *Are Accelerated*
-        - *Are Accelerated:* Whether the movement is accelerated or not.
+         Whether the movement is accelerated or not.
 If so, an easing function will appear indicating the acceleration.
+        - *Should Stop*
-        - *Should Stop:* Indicates whether to stop upon reaching a point.
+         Indicates whether to stop upon reaching a point.
 If it should stop, specify the duration.
       - If not, the same data will appear for each waypoint.
     ![MoveToAPointActuator](./Manual/MoveToAPointActuator.png)

-- **Move to an Object Actuator**:
+- **Move To An Object Actuator**:
 ![MoveToAnObjectActuator](./Manual/MoveToAnObjectActuator.png)
   Makes the enemy automatically move towards a specific object.
 If the object moves, the enemy will change its direction to go towards the object.
+  - *Object Transform*
-  - *Waypoint Transform:* Transform of the object to be chased.
+   Transform of the object to be chased.
+  - *Time To Reach*
-  - *Time to Reach:* Time it takes to reach the target.
+   Time it takes to reach the target.
   - *Is Accelerated:*
     - *False:* If not accelerated, the position will change constantly.
     - *True:* If accelerated, the position will be defined by the easing function.